manzur1990/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's useRouteMatch hook is used for.
+        A: useRouteMatch attempts to match the current URL in the same that <Route>, and it’s used for getting access to the match data without actually rendering a <Route>.

 2. How would you explain form validation to someone who has never programmed before?
+        A: It’s a program that data will run through and it validates wheater it meats a specific criteria

 3. In 1-2 sentences, define end to end testing.
+        A: It’s a software with the functionality of testing an application from start to end.
+Such software will emulate user interaction and it will also check for vulnerabilities and data integrity.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.